Few topics are given as underserved amount of attention as customer service when it comes to thriving as an Amazon seller.

 But customer service and customer experience go far beyond that one customer.
 It goes to all of your customers—past, present, and future.

-And it’s time you started investing your attention, time, or delegated superpowers into your customer service.
+And it’s time you started investing your attention, time, or delegated superpowers into your customer service, which you should include into your Amazon business strategies toolbox.

 What Does Good Customer Service Mean & Why Is It Important?